-2020 Dems unite — against Bloomberg
+2020 Democrats unite — against Bloomberg

 Mr. Bloomberg countered that he is the strongest Democratic candidate because he can defeat Mr. Trump and do the job of president.

-SEE ALSO: Bloomberg: I’m ‘embarrassed’ about how ‘stop-and-frisk’ turned out
+SEE ALSO: Michael Bloomberg: I’m ‘embarrassed’ about how ‘stop-and-frisk’ turned out

 “I am a New Yorker.
 I know how to take on an arrogant con man like Donald Trump that comes from New York,” he said, vowing to pour his largesse into the fight.
 “If I can get that done, it will be a great contribution to America and to my kids.”